-There are deficiencies in certain types of foods that can worsen ADHD symptoms.
+Nutritional deficiencies may worsen ADHD symptoms.
 An ADHD diet that ensures you’re getting adequate levels of the right foods optimizes brain function.
-Maslow indicates clearly that the most basic need is proper nutrition and we need this, to be able to achieve self-realization.

 Protein is important!

-Foods rich in protein like lean beef, pork, poultry, eggs, beans, and low-fat dairy products — can have beneficial effects on ADHD symptoms.
-Also consider vegetables such such as broccoli and spinach that is rich in protein.
+Foods rich in protein like lean beef, pork, poultry, eggs, nuts, beans, and low-fat dairy products — can have beneficial effects on ADHD symptoms.
 The body makes neurotransmitters, the chemicals released by brain cells to communicate with each other, with the help of protein-rich foods.
-Protein can prevent surges in blood sugar, which will increase hyper-activity.
+Protein can help maintain a balanced blood sugar level, which can help manage hyper-activity.

 An ADHD correct diet should focus on “more” rather than “less”.

-There is a clear link between children with ADHD and children suffering form obesity.
+There is a clear link between children with ADHD and children suffering from obesity.
 It is important for a parent to make your child understand that he of she is not being limited.
 Rather teach them to increase their variety, to learn the modern new food ideas and to make better choices for their health.
 We are responsible to eat for the highest possible sustainable energy and to use our energy as wisely as we can.
-We do this because you, as an individual with a great potential, is important enough to only eat that what will give you the best results.

 Our performance is just as good, as the fuel that we use, to produce it!

 Ensure a balanced diet filled with a variety of healthy foods including whole grains, lean protein, healthy fats, fruits and vegetables.
 Encourage daily physical activity in the form of play.
 Include your children in the learning process of healthy eating and allow them to feel independent, as this will motivate them to make better choices.